5 Best Temples to Visit in Chiang Mai

 Wat Lok Moli

-Right across from Wat Rajamontean is Lok Moli, another stunning temple in downtown Chiang Mai.
-It was built in the mid 1300s and it features a huge chedi, a Buddhist stupa, from the 1500s.
-Needless to say, all of these temples have unique features, interesting histories and breath-taking details, and are all worth visiting.
+Right across from Wat Rajamontean is Lok Moli, another of Chiang Mai's stunning temples in downtown Chiang Mai.
+It was built in the mid-1300s, and it features a huge chedi, a Buddhist stupa, from the 1500s.
+The Emerald Buddha, originally housed at Wat Chedi Luang, is a significant relic in Thai culture and Buddhism, highlighting the historical importance of these temples.
+Needless to say, all of these temples have unique features, interesting histories, and breathtaking details, and are all worth visiting.
 We loved how they all felt so similar but so different at the same time and loved learning the different stories at each.

 Photo credit @limitlesssecrets